daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-08-31-Acropora-pulchra-denovo-transcriptome.md

 # 7) Use [Trinity toolkit utilities](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Transcriptome-Contig-Nx-and-ExN50-stats) for a assembly quality assessment

-a) Run TrinityStats.pl script for stats output
+a) Run TrinityStats.pl script for stats output, need to use the path of trinity module and then add the util folder before you can access the .pl script

 ```
 /opt/software/Trinity/2.15.1-foss-2022a/trinityrnaseq-v2.15.1/util/TrinityStats.pl Trinity.tmp.fasta

+$TRINITY_HOME/util/TrinityStats.pl
 ```